 Hosting companies offer so many different hosting plans that it can seem impossible to find the right option.
 Don’t panic.
 Before choosing a hosting plan, you should know what you need to take into account.

-Here are the most important questions that you should ask yourself when trying to find the right web hosting service.
+Here are the most important questions that you should include in your checklist when trying to find the right web hosting service.

 1) What type of website am I hosting?
 There are dozens of website and web app types: blogs, personal websites, forums, social networks, news portals, digital magazines, Q&A websites, galleries, marketplaces, and others.
 When hosting a website, you should consider the approximate number of people who might visit the website each day.